Clear Paris attacks suspect of Belgian shooting, says lawyer

 By the time of the shootout in March 2016, Abdeslam had been hiding out in Brussels for four months after fleeing Paris on the night of the November 2015 attacks.
 His elder brother was one of the attackers.

 Abdeslam was arrested three days after the shootout.
-Four days later, suicide bombers killed 32 people at Brussels Airport and on the city’s metro.
+Four days later, suicide bombers attacked Brussels Airport and the metro.

 Reporting by Robert-Jan Bartunek; editing by Philip Blenkinsop, Editing by William Maclean